chrisLanderson/MetaOmics_Workshop/README.md

 ![alt text](https://github.com/chrisLanderson/MetaOmics_Workshop/blob/master/mac-4.gif)

 ### Linux
-The installation process whill be nearly identical to those above for Mac users.
+The installation process will be nearly identical to those above for Mac users.
 The only difference is downloading a different shell script specific for installing on a Linux operating system (must be 64-bit architecture).
 In order to download the shell script used for installation, you will need the wget command line tool.
 I believe this comes installed on most Linux distributions.
-I suggest running the following commands to download and run the installation script from whichever direcotry you wish to install the software.
+I suggest running the following commands to download and run the installation script from whichever directory you wish to install the software.

 ```bash
 wget https://tinyurl.com/conda-omics-linux -O conda_install_linux.sh